Palm Springs' Best Hotels

 Amazing places to stay in Palm Springs, CA.

-Hollywood name-dropping in the desert is growing as a new generation rediscovers the hip hideaway 2 hours from Los Angeles.
+A whopping $180 million has been pumped into hotel renovations and reopenings in Palm Springs, CA, in just the past few years.
+Hollywood name-dropping in the desert is growing as a new generation rediscovers the hip hideaway two hours from Los Angeles.
 Drew Barrymore and Miley Cyrus like the pool at the Ace Hotel & Swim Club, while Britney Spears and Angelina Jolie prefer overnighting at Le Parker Meridien.
-In 2014, Leonardo DiCaprio purchased Dinah Shore’s former midcentury abode, and Anne Hathaway is rumored to be house hunting there as well.
-That means now’s the time to head to Palm Springs, before the desert gets too red-hot.
+In 2014, Leonardo DiCaprio purchased Dinah Shore’s former midcentury abode.
+That means now’s the time to head to Palm Springs before the desert gets too red-hot.

 Riviera Resort & Spa